oliverjam/learn-advanced-react-reusable-components/README.md

 ### Hints

 Good compound components should behave like HTML elements.
 They shouldn't "swallow" props—for example if they receive a classname they should pass it on to their underlying DOM element.
-This ensures they be easily styled/customised.
+This ensures they can be easily styled/customised.

 ## Part 4: context

-Our compound component is nice, but it actually has a regression in develop experience.
+Our compound component is nice, but it actually has a regression in developer experience.
 We now have to manually pass IDs to each element to ensure everything is connected up accessibly.
 With the single `<InputField id="blah" />` component this is all handled for us.

 Ideally we could pass the ID once and not worry about the rest, like this: